 EV Charger Red Light Flashing: Causes & Easy Fixes

-.
-What a flashing red light on an EV charger means
+What does a red light that flashes on an electric vehicle charger mean

 What Does a Red Light on an EV Charger Mean?